hassnainfareed/awesome-ethical-hacking-resources/README.md

 What I’m sharing here is a collection of some best resources about Hacking & Penetration Testing to make you learn faster!

-(Maybe i forgot to add some of my notes but i'll do daily updates!)
+(Maybe i forgot to add some of my notes but i'll do regular updates!)

 **Let's make it the biggest resource repository for our community.**